muchimi/TouchOsc/readme.md

 JGEX recognizes OSC commands in the usual OSC format of nested commands.
 These are text strings and they are not case sensitive but the order matters.

+## Text to speech

 	/say/speech text

 Converts the string to speech.

+## Joystick commands

 	/vjoy/[vjoy command]

 Sends joystick output via VJOY.
 Available commands for [vjoy command]:

+	d[1..8]

-d[1-8]: specifies which Vjoy device the output goes to.
+specifies which Vjoy device the output goes to.

+	bp[1..128]
+	b[1..128]

-b[1-128]: specifies which button is pressed.
+Specifies which button is pressed.

+	br[1..128]
+	r[1..128]

-r[1-128]: releases specified button.
+Releases specified button.

+	t[1..128]
+	tb[1..128]

-tb[1-128]: toggles the button.
+Toggles the button.

+	p[delay]

-p[delay]: pulses the button for the specific duration.
+Pulses the button for the specific duration.
 If not specified, 250ms is the default.

+	a[1..8]

-a[1..8]: specifies the axis to output the value to.
+Specifies the axis to output the value to.
 If not followed by a v command, the value of the axis is taken from the OSC x argument, expected to be in the floating point range 0 to 1.

+	v[-1000..+1000]

-v[-1000..+1000]: when following an axis command, sets that axis to the specific value divided by 1000 for a range -1 to +1 (so -1000 is -1, +1000 is +1).
+When following an axis (a) command, sets that axis to the specific value divided by 1000 for a range -1 to +1 (so -1000 is -1, +1000 is +1).

+## Keyboard macro commands

+	/kbd/[keyboard commands]
+	/key/[keyboard commands]

+Starts a keyboard command specified in the second parameter.

+	+

+Indicates a press action.
+All commands following this will be pressed.

+	-

+Indicates a release action.
+All commands following this will be released.

+	a..z

+Keyboard letters a to z (not case sensitive)

+	F1..F12

+Function keys

+	printscreen
+	scrolllock
+	pause
+	insert
+	delete
+	pageup
+	pagedown
+	up
+	left
+	right
+	down
+	numlock
+	npdivide
+	npmultiply
+	npminus
+	npplus
+	npenter
+	npdelete
+	np0..np9
+	backspace
+	space
+	tab
+	capslock
+	leftshift lshft lshift
+	rightshift rshft rshift
+	leftalt lalt
+	rightalt ralt
+	leftcontrol lctrl
+	rightcontrol rctrl
+	leftwin lwin
+	rightwin rwin
+	apps
+	enter
+	esc

+Special regular and extended keys

+	slash

+Represents the "/" key used as an OSC command separator

+## Make/Break vs tap

+Use the + or - characters to indicate make (press) or break (release) events on keys.
+If none are used, the key will be pressed and released after a 250ms break.

+Any + must be met by a corresponding - or the key will remain pressed which can cause keyboard buffer and application errors.

+## Multiple keys

+The use of + and - make it possible to keep multiple keys pressed at the same time that would not otherwise be easy to do.

+Gremlin is aware of the difference between extended keys and regular keys, and left and right modifier keys.

+## Separating keys

+Spaces should separate keywords.
+For example, sending s

 Examples: